 As webhooks work in real-time, it might sound like a difficult task to implement.
 Funny enough, it is easier to set up webhooks than to set up APIs.
 Plus, webhooks need fewer resources than APIs to set up.

 Sometimes, setting up an API becomes so hard that it requires designing an app from scratch.
-Thankfully, webhook require nothing but a simple POST request and a few URL links on the receiving end, and some action upon receiving data.
+Thankfully, webhook requires nothing but a simple POST request a few URL links on the receiving end, and some action upon receiving data.

 Let’s understand webhooks step by step.

 Before sending a request using webhook, the system needs to support the process first.
-A system can be made compatible for using webhooks via triggering HTTP requests for various events.
+A system can be made compatible with using webhooks via triggering HTTP requests for various events.